xebialabs-community/xl-chatops-integrations/README.md

 # Introduction

-Collaboration & team work are two of the cornerstones of how we work at XebiaLabs.
-Being a distributed team, this means using a chat tool to discuss and keep your team members up-to-date.
-More and more, we have been including our tools in the chat room as well -- JIRA, Zendesk, PagerDuty... as well as our own tools of course!
+Collaboration and teamwork are two of the cornerstones of how we work at XebiaLabs.
+Being a distributed team, this means using a chat tool to discuss and keep team members up-to-date.
+More and more, we have been including our tools in the chat room as well -- JIRA, Zendesk, PagerDuty, and, of course, our own products!

 We've written an internal bot to connect XL Deploy to our chat room.
 This bot, based on the [Lita](http://www.lita.io) framework, allows communication to and from XL Deploy.

 The source code is published here for you to try out.
-Give it a shot & let us know what you think!
+Give it a shot and let us know what you think!

 # Contents

-This repository contains the following:
+This repository contains:

-* [lita-xl-deploy](lita-xl-deploy): a handler to communicate with [XL Deploy](https://www.xebialabs.com/products/xl-deploy) from your chat room, written for the [Lita](http://www.lita.io) bot framework
+* [lita-xl-deploy](lita-xl-deploy): A handler to communicate with [XL Deploy](https://www.xebialabs.com/products/xl-deploy) from your chat room, written for the [Lita](http://www.lita.io) bot framework
-* [xld-lita-bot-notifier](xld-lita-bot-notifier): a plugin for [XL Deploy](https://www.xebialabs.com/products/xl-deploy) that pushes status information out to the bot
+* [xld-lita-bot-notifier](xld-lita-bot-notifier): A plugin for [XL Deploy](https://www.xebialabs.com/products/xl-deploy) that pushes status information to the bot
-* [sample-bot](sample-bot): a sample bot configuration
+* [sample-bot](sample-bot): A sample bot configuration

 # Prerequisites

 To run the bot, you need to install [Lita](https://docs.lita.io/getting-started/).
-Lita requires the following dependencies:
+Lita requires:

 * Ruby, version 2.0 or greater (JRuby 9.0.0.0+ or Rubinius 2+ also work)
 * Ruby development libraries and header files